 Clinical Genetic Testing is Specific to the Patient and of Higher Quality

 Unlike DTC kits, clinical genetic testing is administered by a healthcare professional.Typically the clinician will collect DNA from a sample of saliva or blood.
 Samples are sent to labs where the material is studied for harmful changes in DNA.

 Clinical genetic testing is specific to the medical and family history of the patient, and thus is typically comprehensive of the possible genetic causes of disease.
 Such testing rarely needs to be repeated for the purposes of quality.
 When testing takes place within the healthcare system, the results are explained and used in a way that is specific and relevant to the patient’s needs and concerns.

 Clinicians often use clinical genetic tests such as what’s offered by Ariel to help in the diagnosis of a disease or to better understand the root cause of a person’s existing condition.
 Having this information allows clinicians to develop more personalized care plans and waste less time testing treatments that may or may not effectively treat a patient’s symptoms.

 The better doctors understand the origins of genetic diseases, the better they can predict which prevention strategies or treatments will work best, as well as a disease’s trajectory.
 It can also lead to earlier diagnosis and help patients with hard-to-treat diseases like pancreatitis, for which even limited DTC testing is not yet available.

-While 23andMe and other DTC tests can provide consumers with valuable information about their family history and health, they should never be used as a substitute for clinical genetic testing.
+While DTC tests can provide consumers with valuable information about their family history and health, they should never be used as a substitute for clinical genetic testing.
 By seeking genetic tests through a genetic counselor or other healthcare professional, patients have a better chance of receiving the best personalized care available.